franceskoback/CUTnRUN/README.md

       - Argument 1: path to SEACR
       - Argument 2: path to data folder containing bedgraphs
       - Argument 3: path to folder where you want to store your results (and bash script this python script generates)
-      - Arguemtn 4: "y" or "n"-- "y" if there is an igg control
+      - Argument 4: "y" or "n"-- "y" if there is an igg control

 Rest of pipeline in development